zagol/yonglezh.github.io/_posts/2018-03-07-digging-vs-random-trying.markdown

 comments: no
 ---

+_This post is an example which shows that a good article requires endless refinement no matter how good you feel about it in your early passes.
+At least this statement is true for me.
+This post is not a good article.
+I only did 2 passes.
+Personally I wonder if I myself could understand it 5 years from now.
+However, in my first try, I did feel that I was in the zone and wrote down everything perfectly.
+The next day when I read it, I asked myself - what were you thinking?!
+The points I wanted to make spread across the article without logic flow connecting them.
+This article is hard to follow and not logically appealing even for someone with exactly the same experience._

 Digging into the root cause of a problem is better than random trying solutions.

 ## Real life example